-Dr. Melody Moh
+Dr. Melody Moh received her PhD in Computer

-received her PhD in Computer Science from University of California, Davis.
-She is a
+Science from the University of California, Davis.
+She is a professor and former

-currently serves as the PI (Principle Investigator) of an Implementation Grant
+(Principle Investigator) of an Implementation Grant from the Center for

-from the Center for Inclusive Computing (Oct 2021 - Oct 2026), the PI of the
+Inclusive Computing (Oct 2021 - Oct 2026), the PI of the WITH Cyber project for

-WITH Cyber project for development future workforce in Cybersecurity and AI in
+development future workforce in Cybersecurity and AI in California (2023-2026),

-California (2023-2026), funded by the State of California, and the PI
+funded by the State of California, and the PI for the SJSU Instruction

-for the SJSU Instruction Hub of Break Through Tech (2024-26), funded by NSF
+Hub of Break Through Tech (2024-26), funded by NSF (National Science

 Dr. Moh’s main research area includes